keshav1002/iot-device-management-api/README.md

 ## API Documentation

+There are 4 main CRUD API endpoints to facilitate the scenario of adding, retrieving, updating and deleting a IoT sensor device.
+Furthermore, there are 4 more API endpoints to facilitate some of the other use cases mentioned above.

+The full documentation has been published as a Postman collection which can be found [here](https://documenter.getpostman.com/view/2375834/2sA3s9Docr).
+You can also import the collection and get started yourself.

 ## High-Level Architecture and Database Design

 The diagram below (_Figure 1_) shows the high-level architecture of the developed REST API.
 Since it utilizes the serverless framework the API is built using Lambda functions and API gateway.
 Each API endpoint corresponds to a particular lambda function.
 The [Lambda proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html) is used to connect with the API gateway.